JamieBort/Portfolio-Website/Revamp2023.md

     - ~~Create an `accessibility` branch.~~
     - Modify the `<img>`, `<a>`, `<button>`, `<nav>`, and other tags for assistive screen readers.
-    - See the `TODO: style the .section_button with .section_button:focus, .section_button:active, .section_button:hover, .section_button:visited, and ???` comment in the `./css/styles.css` file.
+    - See the `TODO: style the .section_button with .section_button:focus, .section_button:active, .section_button:hover, .section_button:visited, and ???` comments in the `./css/styles.css` file.
     - With the macos VoiceOver program
       - ~~The social media icons are not dictated.
 It just says "link" and not "LinkedIn link nor "twitter link" etc. Make sure VoiceOver spells out which link is which.~~ Addressed.
-      - ~~The <hr> horizontal rule tag is read out loud.
+      - ~~The `<hr>` horizontal rule tag is read out loud.
 Do I want that to be read?
 Do I want to keep that but tell the reader to ignore it?
-Do I want to replace it with something else?~~ According to https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr and https://www.sarasoueidan.com/blog/horizontal-rules/ I can keep the <hr>s.
+Do I want to replace it with something else?~~ According to https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr and https://www.sarasoueidan.com/blog/horizontal-rules/ I can keep the `<hr>`s.
 In fact I am using them exactly how it is intended to be used; including for accessibility.
       - ~~The project cards are not announced individually.
 The "Github repo" button is announced and then the next card title is announced.
 But we don't know when one card ends and the next one starts.~~ Addressed.
     - With the tabbing through the page with the tab key (moving focus):
-      - ~~I am not able to put focus on the project cards nor the titles nor text of those cards.
-Address this so that a screen reader can be tabbed back/forward to read those sections.~~ I don't think this is necessary./This isn't an issue when moving focus alone.
-Because I want to move focus to those things that need to be selected, pressed, etc..
-The screen reader can still be tabbed through those text areas.
-Therefore it does not need to be address their either.
+      - Nothing to address.
     - With NaturalReader macos screen reader:
-      - The text in the "Projects"/"Proyectos" and "Connect with me"/"Conectarte Conmigo" buttons are glossed over.
-It is not read at all.
+      - **The text in the "Projects"/"Proyectos" and "Connect with me"/"Conectarte Conmigo" buttons are glossed over.
+It is not read at all.**
       - ~~The screen reader does not read beyond the Bio section of Spanish version of my website.~~ No longer an issue.
       - ~~The screen reader does not read the "GITHUB REPO" nor the "LIVE SITE" buttons in the cards.~~ I don't think that is purpose.
       - ~~The screen reader does not read the tech icons in the cards.~~ I don't think that is purpose.